 In one year, Dupixent earned € 679 million.
 It’s a little crazy that one type of eczema medicine can make so much money.

 Eczema expert Rob Stuart has basically the same approach to eczema healing as on this site.
-He has achieved total healing by reorganizing his diet and routines.
-It is affirming to know that my ideas and methods are in line with other eczema patients.
-People who have also healed themselves through lifestyle changes and skincare.
+He has achieved total healing by optimizing his diet and bathing routines.
+It is affirming to know that my ideas and methods are in line with other eczema experts.
+Along with countless other people who have also healed themselves through lifestyle changes and optimized soap-less skincare.

 Rob Stuart is also concerned about these new potent eczema medicine products.

-My approach to eczema treatment is to have a strong focus on a healthy lifestyle and optimal skincare.
-Part of skincare is the daily bath and here I often see the greatest opportunities for improvement.
+My approach to eczema treatment is to focus on a healthy lifestyle and optimal skincare.
+The most important part of skin care is the daily bath and here I often see the greatest opportunities for improvement.
 Soaps in the bath are toxic to sensitive skin.
-Therefore replacing the soaps with salt or a regular washcloth is extremely important.
+Therefore replacing soaps with salt or a regular washcloth is extremely important.
 The sensitive skin barrier is made up of skin cells and various lipids that need our protection.
 Soap, shampoo, and various soap-containing scrub products damage these lipids and thereby the skin.

 Diet is important as it must contain all the vitamins, minerals, fiber, and nutrients that the body needs.
 In the diet, we also find foods and additives and sugar, which can create inflammation and thus cause eczema.

-A good indication of whether one is eating healthy is by looking at BMI and the body’s overall impression.
+A good indication of whether one is eating healthy is by looking at the BMI score and the body’s overall apperance.
 If your BMI is in the lower part of the normal spectrum it indicates that not many unhealthy foods and sugars are consumed.
-If the body appears “trimmed”, it is a good indicator that the patient is on the right track diet-wise.
+If the body appears “trimmed” this can be a good indicator that you are on the right track diet-wise.